nesi/nesi-rdc-images/README.rst

 NeSI OpenStack akl-1 region Configuration
 =============================================

-This project contains Ansible playbooks and configuration of infrastructure on an existing OpenStack cloud for the NeSI OpenStack akl-1 region system.
-This includes:
+This project contains Ansible playbooks and configuration of Images on an existing OpenStack cloud for the NeSI OpenStack akl-1 region system.

-* A demo project and user accounts in OpenStack keystone.
-* Compute node flavors in OpenStack nova for the various compute and storage node types.
-* Networks, subnets and routers in OpenStack neutron for the external and internal networks.

 Preparation
 ===========